richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_fromPurviewAPI.md

 * Click "**Test connection**" to confirm successful connection and then click **Create**

 ### Step 3: Create Dataset
+In this step, we will create the Dataset we will use to get our Bearer Token.

 Complete the following steps: